odCat/gtypist/lessons/ktes_cat.typ

 # along with GNU Typist.
 If not, see <http://www.gnu.org/licenses/>.
 #

-# created by ktouch2typ.pl from /home/felix/doks/gtypist/tools/../lessons/catalan.ktouch.xml
+# created by ktouch2typ.pl from /home/umbra/repos/lessons/cat.xml
-# on Sa 1.
-Jun 12:32:30 CEST 2013
+# on Mon 15 Jul 2024 08:35:48 PM EEST
-# ktouch title: Catalan (auto-generated)
+# ktouch title: Català (autogenerat)
-# ktouch comment: KTouch training file generated Sat Aug 23 21:40:00 2003
+# ktouch comment: Fitxer de formació del KTouch, generat el dissabte 23
+# d'agost a les 21:40:00 de 2003 amb un script en Perl escrit per en
-# Perl Script written by Steinar Theigmann & Håvard Frøiland.
+# Steinar Theigmann i en Håvard Frøiland.
 # ktouch2typ.pl is part of gtypist (http://www.gnu.org/software/gtypist/)
-# ktouch can be found at http://edu.kde.org/applications/school/ktouch
+# ktouch can be found at https://apps.kde.org/de/ktouch/
 # If you have suggestions about these lessons,
-# please send mail to haavard@users.sourceforge.net
+# please send mail to kde-edu@kde.org
 # (or whoever is the current ktouch maintainer), with
 # cc to bug-gtypist@gnu.org